Key takeaways

 3. Cooperate with the response effort

 Cyber threat intelligence sharing is an important tool in the fight against cybercrime.
-Depending on the details of the incident, you can expect to work with forensics teams, law enforcement, or a negotiator to facilitate a virtual currency transaction.
+Depending on the details of the incident, you can expect to work with forensics teams, law enforcement and/or a negotiator to facilitate a virtual currency transaction.

-Law enforcement can assist in determining the extent of the threat and analysis of next steps.
-For example, in a ransomware incident, they can provide insight into whether negotiation with the cybercriminals is possible.
+Law enforcement can help assess the threat and guide next steps.
+For example, in a ransomware incident, they can provide insight into whether negotiation with the cybercriminal is possible.
 Over the years, attempted negotiation on cybercriminal demands have yielded mixed results, including the cybercriminal:

 Fully cooperating with the response effort could help minimize the disruption and financial consequences of the attack.